eadle/webm-byte-stream/README.md

 });
 ```
 # format
-In order to use this module, your encoding should place a keyframe at the beginning of each cluster.
+In order to use this module, your encoding must place a keyframe at the beginning of each cluster.
 See the [specification](https://w3c.github.io/media-source/webm-byte-stream-format.html) for more details about the WebM Byte Stream Format.